 To synthesise the collected data, we employed a multilevel meta-analysis approach.
 This statistical method was chosen to accommodate the complex structure of our data, specifically the presence of multiple effect sizes extracted from single studies.
 A random-effects model was utilised across all analyses due to the expected variability in study designs, participant characteristics, and psilocybin dosages.
 Specifically, we initiated our analysis with a multilevel random-effects model, acknowledging the nesting of multiple effect sizes within individual studies.
 This strategy allowed for the assessment of within-study and between-study variances, essential for our heterogeneous set of studies.
 Hedges' g was selected as the effect size measure.

 Heterogeneity among study results was quantified using the I² statistic and the Q statistic.
-Substantial heterogeneity was addressed by excluding certain study conditions (e.g., microdosing studies) to achieve a more homogenous set of effect sizes.To assess the potential risk of publication bias, we employed funnel plot analysis, supplemented by Kendall’s rank correlation test.
+Substantial heterogeneity was addressed by excluding certain study conditions (e.g., microdosing studies) to achieve a more homogenous set of effect sizes.To assess the potential risk of publication bias, we employed a funnel plot analysis, supplemented by Kendall’s rank correlation test.
 Additionally, we calculated Rosenthal’s, Rosenberg’s, and Orwin’s fail-safe numbers to estimate the number of missing studies that would render the observed effect size non-significant.
 To test the robustness of our findings, we conducted sensitivity analyses by comparing results from the multilevel model with those from a non-nested random-effects model.
 In subsequent analyses, we examined potential moderators (Dosage levels, cognitive functional categories, and timing relative to psilocybin peak effects).
 Statistical procedures for the meta analysis were conducted using R (R Core Team, 2020), RStudio (Rstudio Team, 2020), and the metafor package (Viechtbauer, 2010).